 The card earns 14X at Hilton properties, 7X on flights booked directly with airlines and car rentals booked directly with car rental agencies, and 3X on everything else.

 Some of the best transfer partners include Avianca LifeMiles and Singapore Airlines KrisFlyer.
-Both are great options for booking flights on Star Alliance airlines like United and Lufthansa.
+Both are great options for booking flights on Star Alliance airlines, such as United and Lufthansa.
 Air France/KLM Flying Blue and Virgin Atlantic Flying Club miles could be used to book Delta flights.

-From time to time, Citi runs transfer bonus promotions which make ThankYou Points even more valuable and help stretch your ThankYou Points even further.
+From time to time, Citi runs transfer bonus promotions which make ThankYou Points even more valuable and help stretch them even further.
 I’ve recently taken advantage of such a promo and scored a great deal on a trip to Israel.

 Citi ThankYou Points can also be redeemed at 1.25 cents per point through the Citi Travel Center.
 This might be a good option if there’s no award availability on the dates when you need to travel, cash flights are super cheap, or you need to book hotels.